biaslab/biaslab-hugo/content/project/learning-where-to-park-by-active-inference.md

 external_link = ""
 project_id = "ai-park"
 picture = "projects/park-by-ai/robot-main.jpg"
 description = "In order to assess the feasibility of active inference as a framework for synthetic agents in a real-world setting, we developed a ground-based robot that needs to learn to navigate to an undisclosed parking location.
-The robot can only learn where to park through situated interactions with a human observed who is aware of the target location." short_description = "In order to assess the feasibility of active inference as a framework for synthetic agents in a real-world setting, we developed a ground-based robot that needs to learn to navigate to an undisclosed parking location.
-The robot can only learn where to park through situated interactions with a human observed who is aware of the target location." title = "Learning Where to Park by Active Inference" participants_block_position = "down" sort_position = 1
+The robot can only learn where to park through situated interactions with a human observer who is aware of the target location." short_description = "In order to assess the feasibility of active inference as a framework for synthetic agents in a real-world setting, we developed a ground-based robot that needs to learn to navigate to an undisclosed parking location.
+The robot can only learn where to park through situated interactions with a human observer who is aware of the target location." title = "Learning Where to Park by Active Inference" participants_block_position = "down" sort_position = 1